Op deze pagina

 Expert treatment centres for people with a bleeding disorder

-You are allowed to bring medication for own use into the Netherlands, provided you carry a letter from your GP indicating that you need this medication.
-The letter needs to be signed and dated by a licensed GP or better a treatment centre.
-The letter should list which medicines, how much and which peripheral items you bring (needles, alcohol swabs, etc.) see also this checklist.
+When travelling to the Netherlands, you are allowed to bring medication for own use, provided you carry a letter from your GP indicating that you need this medicine.
+The letter needs to be signed and dated by a licensed GP or (preferably) a treatment centre.
+The letter should list which medicines you take, how much and which peripheral items you bring (needles, alcohol swabs, etc.) see also this checklist.

 Temporary health insurance for tourists